Diversity Collection

 Duplicates

-Certain query condition fields provide the option to add up to 3 duplicates of themselves.
-For adding a ‘duplicate’ search criteria, click on the green “Plus” button
+Certain query condition fields allow you to add up to three duplicates of the same condition.
+For adding a ‘duplicate’ search criteria, click the green “Plus” button

 .
 Remove a ‘duplicate’ search condition with a click on the red “Minus” button